 While Bengal cats are Tabbies, not every cat with a Tabby coat that looks similar to a leopard is a Bengal.
 There are some ways to tell.
 Bengals are larger physically and do not have white in their coats other than a little on the stomach and paws.
 They have shorter coats with a bit of a shimmer.
 These ferocious felines are highly vocal, more so than most other breeds, and are impressively strong.

 The Bengal is a feline known for its high intelligence.
 These cats are inquisitive, as well as have increased energy.
 They have a remarkably high prey drive and love to chase smaller animals like rodents, birds, and even smaller pets.
 Not every kitty will have an exceptionally high prey drive, but it is a trait prevalent among the breed.
-These felines are domesticated but still love the thrill of the chase and hunt.
 This is a very physically active cat, and they need owners that understand that.
 These kitties need lots of entertainment, interactive toys, plenty of exercise, and lots of room.

 Pet leopards are quite affectionate, and they do enjoy bonding with humans.
 They appreciate playtime and are more than happy to spend hours playing the day away.
 They can become quite clingy and always like to be around their humans.
-If this breed gets bored or feels ignored, they may become rambunctious.
-These kitties are known for wanting to climb and will do so at every opportunity.
+These kitties love to climb and will do so at every opportunity.
 For this reason, it is crucial only to let them outside in enclosed spaces or on a leash.
-If they have the opportunity to reach the top of a very tall tree, they will.

-One strong characteristic the breed is known for, along with a wild and regal appearance, is being very vocal.
 They have a reputation for being chatty cats.
 This is because sometimes they make a chattering noise.
 Chattering happens a lot when they get excited.
-For example, a cat that spots something exciting out the window or wants to get its owner’s attention.
 Sometimes this chatty sound is referred to as a chirp.
-These cats have no problem letting their owners know their opinion, quite loudly, all the time.

 This breed must be socialized young in order to have a good relationship with other cats and pets.
 It can be extremely tough to bring a new pet into the home where a Leopardette already resides.
 Sometimes, this breed does better as an only pet.
-They are known for being territorial with their space, playthings, and humans.
+They are very territorial with their space, playthings, and special humans.
 They retain a kitten-like attitude and mentality long into their adult years.
-Even senior kitties have prominent levels of playfulness and energy.

 Size & Appearance